notnightwolf/cleanopsT7/README.md

 ## Q&A

-#### Why does my anti-virus say its a virus?
+#### Why does my antivirus flag this as a potential threat?

-The Patch can be mistakenly flagged as a virus or malware.
-This can happen because an anti-virus may think it behaves similarly to known threats.
+The Patch might be mistakenly flagged due to how cleanopsT7.exe creates its folder structure and injects the DLL into the game.
+These methods, while safe here, have been used maliciously before, which can trigger your antivirus.
+Rest assured, no harmful actions are taken; it’s simply a protective false alarm.

 #### How does this Patch know who to kick?